makerdao/mips/MIP61/MIP61.md

 The formula is `C*min(1,MKR^q/T^q)`.

-#### Action Plan

-Rates of payment need recalculation only when the amount of delegated MKR changes.
-A rough approximation is obtained by recalculating only at regular periods (daily or weekly).
-Governance Facilitators shall look for changes at least daily and include the DAI transfers as part of an Executive Vote once per month.

-It is expected that Recognized Delegates will confirm both the amount of compensation being paid, and the receiving address with the Governance Facilitators in the week leading up to the Executive Vote, if this is not possible for an individual Recognized Delegate, that individual's compensation will not be included in the Executive Vote and instead will be included in a future Executive Vote at a mutually agreeable time.

 #### Performance Modifier

 Governance Facilitators track participation and communication metrics for each Recognized Delegate.
 For the purpose of calculating the Performance Modifier, we look at the minimum of the two metrics.
 For example, if a Recognised Delegate has 85% participation and 80% communication then the Performance Modifier is based on `min(85%, 80%) = 80%`.